Joseph S. Baschnagel, Ph.D.

 Welcome to my profile page.
 Here you can learn a little about my academic background and my current research interests.

-My current research focuses on studying smoking behavior.
-Specifically I am interested in attentional and emotional aspects of nicotine addiction.
-This includes studying the effect of nicotine on attentional and emotional processes in both smokers and non-smokers and assessing cue-reactivity to smoking cues in both general smoking populations and in specific populations where smoking is comorbid with other psychiatric disorders, such as post-traumatic stress disorder.
-I am currently collaborating with the Multidisciplinary Vision Research Laboratory here at RIT to incorporate mobile eye-tracking into cue-reactivity paradigms.
-I frequently use psychophysiological research methods to study attention and emotion processing; measures such as the startle eye-blink reflex, facial emg, heartrate, and skin conductance responses.
-In addition to studying smoking behavior and nicotine addiction I have studied attentional and emotional processing in borderline personality disorder populations and have done work studying the effect of incentives on basic attentional processes.
+My current research focuses on studying addictive behaviors related to smoking and alcohol use.
+Specifically I am interested in attentional and emotional aspects of addiction.
+I am affiliated with the Multidisciplinary Vision Research Laboratory here at RIT where I incorporate mobile eye-tracking into cue-reactivity paradigms.
+I frequently use psychophysiological research methods to study attention and emotion processing; measures such as the startle eye-blink reflex, facial EMG, heartrate, and skin conductance responses.
+I collaborate with various colleagues on topics beyond my main focus, such as studying physiological arousal to jealousy scripts.
+In the past I have studied attentional and emotional processing in borderline personality disorder populations and have done work studying the effect of incentives on basic attentional processes.
+I supervise a large number of student projects in my lab and these projects often vary in the content domain.
 To see a list of my publications, please click on the link to my curriculum vitae located to the left.

-Here at RIT I typically teach Introduction to Psychology, Psychophysiology, Psychopharmacology, Biological Basis of Mental Disorders, Behavior Modification, and Brain and Behavior.
+Here at RIT I typically teach Psychophysiology, Psychopharmacology, Biological Basis of Mental Disorders, Behavior Modification, Personality Psychology, Biopsychology and Graduate Biopsychology.